iamgoingtoslay/iamgoingtoslay/README.md

 ALSO PLEASE DON'T INT WITH ME IF YOU'RE -18, only my sibling and mutals.

-one last thing to mention is that i actually think this game sucks but idk what happened to all the otehr good games!
+one last thing to mention is that i actually think this game sucks but idk what happened to all the otehr good games

 <!--
 **iamgoingtoslay/iamgoingtoslay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.